 - Use only unleaded gasoline. - Use recommended octane number.
-Using lower octane gasoline will result in decreased engine performance. - Do not use stale or contaminated gasoline or an oil/gasoline mixture. - Avoid getting dirt or water in the fuel tank.
+Using lower octane gasoline will result in decreased engine performance. - Do not use fuels containing a high concentration of alcohol.

+P. 102 - Do not use stale or contaminated gasoline or an oil/gasoline mixture. - Avoid getting dirt or water in the fuel tank.